Cross Ange: Anime

-The anime series is produced by Sunrise and aired between October 5, 2014 and March 29, 2015 on Tokyo MX, MBS, TVA, BS11.
+The anime series is produced by Sunrise and aired between October 5, 2014, and March 29, 2015, on Tokyo MX, MBS, TVA, BS11.
 The first opening theme is "Kindan no Resistance" (禁断のレジスタンス, Kindan no Rejisutansu) by Nana Mizuki, and the first ending theme is "Rinrei" (凛麗) by Eri Kitamura.
 The second opening theme is "Shinjitsu no Mokushiroku" (真実の黙示録) by Yoko Takahashi, and the second ending theme is "Shūmatsu no Love Song" (終末のラブソング, Shūmatsu no Rabu Songu) by Mizuki.
 The insert song featured in episodes five, nine, and twenty-two is "Necessary" by Mizuki.

 The series was licensed by Sentai Filmworks for a digital and home media release in North America.
 Madman Entertainment (now known as Crunchyroll Store Australia) also licensed the series for streaming in Australia and New Zealand.
 The series was picked up by Crunchyroll for streaming in North America and other select parts of the world.

+In South-East Asia, Animax Asia carried the series.

 Video games

 An action shooter game for the PlayStation Vita titled Cross Ange: Rondo of Angels and Dragons tr. was released on May 28, 2015.
 The player character is Naomi, who died in the original anime series before Ange arrives in Arzenal.
 The game features multiple endings depending on player choices.
 Cross Ange was included in the crossover games Super Robot Wars V and Super Robot Wars X.